 Recently, the study of MHD systems has given us the tools needed to study the full electromagnetic hydrodynamic systems.
 In these systems conductance is no longer infinite, and consequently electric fields are not longer explained using the ideal MHD condition.
-Some of the leading authors on this material are Palenzuela, [116] and Komissarov [167].
+Some of the leading authors on this material are Palenzuela [124], and Komissarov [182].
 Each group have formulations for the full electromagnetic hydrodynamics still in the ideal fluid limit, and expressed for special relativistic metrics.
 It would be of great interest to study the effects of the full system in general relativity even with stationary metrics.
+Palenzuela et al. have shown in [188, 189], the effects if we were to include the presence of both an electric and magnetic field as the neutron stars merge.